Robeducci/Delivery_Fee_System/ReadME.md

 ____
 ### Tests
 To run tests you can use `.\gradlew clean test`
-or to see coverage right-click on `src/test > More Run/Debug > Run ...
+or to see coverage in Intellij right-click on `src/test > More Run/Debug > Run ...
 With Coverage`